deepak-chouhan/Mini-Project-3/README.md

 University mini-project, 5th semester

 ### Problem statement
-To Create a website which will help people improve their Public Speaking and presentatin skill
+To Create a website which will help people improve their Public Speaking and Presentation skill.